 Benefits under the accident plan are paid on an excess basis.
 This means no expense is covered if it would be covered by another health care plan in the absence of this insurance.
 This insurance supplements, but does not replace, other health care coverage.

-Sickness Insurance: Connecticut State University requires that all full time students have sickness insurance to cover medical care not provided by the Health Service.
+Sickness Insurance: The Connecticut State University System requires that all full time students have sickness insurance to cover medical care not provided by Health Services.
 The university is able to offer its students comprehensive health care coverage at a very affordable cost.
 Coverage under this plan includes both inpatient and outpatient services for medical, surgical and mental health needs.